 "When I went to America I saw technology being treated like a religion" she explains "In Russia I found what I thought was the spirit that could animate the running of the machine, but I could see the comrades thinking that society would run like a machine and everyone would fit into their proper place.
-I began to argue that the industrial machine had become a religion with two sects, Capitalism and Communism.
+I began to argue that the industrial machine had become a religion with two sects, Capitalism and Communism."

-It was a message that neither Left nor Right wished to hear, and she became embroiled in various campaigns but "Convinced that most of the things that I had prophesised had come true, I picked up the threads a few years ago - and asked - what is behind our machine worship?"
-The resultant Machine Age tome is a hugely ambitious work that stretches across 6000 pages, an attempt at a 'history of con-sciousness'.
-She finds there is a more receptive audience for her ideas now, as her work explores many of the themes developed by various recent political cur-rents - the new feminism, animal rights and the emergence of a 'Green' movement.
+It was a message that neither Left nor Right wished to hear, and she became embroided in vanous campaigns that "Convinced that most of the things that I had prophesised had come true, I picked up the threads a few years ago-and asked-what is behind our machine worship?"
+The resultant Machine Age tome is a hugely ambitious work that stretches across 6000 pages, an attempt at a "history of consciousness".
+She finds there is a more receptive audience for her ideas now, as her work explores many of the themes developed by various recent political currents-the new feminism, animal rights and the emergence of a "Green" movement.